oraclespace/chainlink-node-public-jobs/README.md

 ### Mainnets

+- Polygon Mainnet

-We do not currently support standard Jobs in mainnets.
-If you need Jobs in mainnet, please [contact us](#contact-us).
+If you need other mainnets and custom jobs, please [contact us](#contact-us).

 ### Your network is not on the list?